Acoma Pottery

 The last steps of the process involve the potter applying a thin coat of liquid clay and polish it with a stone.
 Then he or she will paint any decorations using a yucca plant brush.
 Lastly, the pottery will be fired in a traditional kiln.

-Acoma Pottery for Sale
+Acoma Pottery FAQs

 Cameron Trading Post, originally established in the year 1916, has been a source for unique, one-of-a-kind Native American pottery, jewelry, art, and antiques for over a century.
 On our website, you’ll find other pottery types from the Hopi and Navajo peoples, as well as specific styles like horse hair or ceramic pottery.
-If you’re looking for a meaningful gift for a friend of family member, please browse our other Native American pottery options here.